Climate Change Measures

 Using Renewable Energy

 The use of renewable energy is one of the most effective climate change countermeasures.
 Astellas is introducing photovoltaic panels and wind power generation, and such equipment as biomass boilers, and purchases electricity derived from renewable energy sources to reduce GHG emissions.
-We will continue to strive expanding the use of renewable energies in the future.
+We will continue to strive expanding the use of renewable energies to help achieve Net Zero.

 (*) The Aqua Premium plan provided by TEPCO Energy Partner, Inc.